LukeZGD/DDLC-LOVE/README.md

 ### Building:
 - All 3 versions share the same code, but they all have different processes for building.
-- **Switch** - Instructions are in [here](https://github.com/TurtleP/LovePotion/wiki/Packaging-Your-Game)
+- **Switch** - Instructions are in [here](https://turtlep.github.io/LovePotion/wiki/#/packaging)
-- **PS Vita and PSP (files setup)** - Put the entire game folder in the "PSVita Assets" or "PSP Assets" folder, but do not overwrite files.
+- **PS Vita and PSP (prerequisite)** - Put the entire game folder in the "PSVita Assets" or "PSP Assets" folder, but do not overwrite files.
 [LOVE-OneLua](https://github.com/LukeZGD/LOVE-OneLua) is required beside the game folder (script.lua and the LOVE-OneLua folder).
 - **PS Vita** - use the ONEmakerGUI included with [ONEluav4R1 for the PS Vita](http://onelua.x10.mx/vita/ONEluaVita4R1.rar) to build a .vpk.
 - **PSP** - oneFont.pgf is also required to be beside the game folder.
 This is included with [ONEluav4R1 for the PSP](http://onelua.x10.mx/psp/ONEluav4R1.rar).

 ### Running:
-- **Switch** - Copy the .nro to sdmc:/switch/ and run it with the homebrew menu.
-You may also convert the .nro to .nsp with [hacBrewPack](https://github.com/The-4n/hacBrewPack) or other tools.
+- **Switch** - Run the .nro with Atmosphère's title takeover functionality.
+Other methods can be found in [here](https://turtlep.github.io/LovePotion/wiki/#/packaging)

 - **PSP** - Download the zip from the releases, and extract the folder with EBOOT.PBP to ms0:/PSP/GAME/